paillave/Etl.Net/docs/docs/quickstart/installation.md

 Traces can be handled by a process defined using the stream of events given by the runtime.

-Here is the simplest way to define and trigger an ETL the start using a string parameter from the command line:
+Here is the simplest way to define and trigger an ETL that starts using a string parameter from the command line:

 ```cs title="Program.cs"
 using System;